log0div0/testo/docs/tutorials/11 - no_snapshots/README.md

 But this approach has a downside as well: every snapshot takes a lot of disk space, and you could run out of this space pretty fast.
 The situation gets worse when you consider the fact that at the end of the test all virtual entities get their own snapshot.
 For example, if a test involves 5 virtual machines and 2 flash dirves, then you'll get 5 virtual machine snapshots and 2 flash drive snapshots.

 And so, to save you some disk space, there is a feature in Testo-lang that gives you the opportunity to create tests without the **hypervisor** snapshots, with only light-weight metadata files.
-With this feature used properly you'll save a ton of disk space without any significant damage to the test runs, and that is the topic of the today' guide.
+With this feature used properly you'll save a ton of disk space without any significant damage to the test runs, and that is the topic of the today' tutorial.

 ## What to begin with?